[ Aug.2015 ] We asked the hotel receptionist to recommend some Finnish restaurants in Helsinki, as it was just about lunch time when we arrived there.

 She said “Aino is good.
 They are not so expensive” and pointed it out on the map.

 Because she said it is a restaurant of traditional Finnish dishes, I was imagining a traditional looking restaurant, but it was modern.

 I was a bit surprised to see the menu.

-Well, north Europe is famous for being expensive, isn’t it.
+Well, northern Europe is famous for being expensive, isn’t it?

 I had mascarpone cream with strawberry sorbet for dessert, which was very nice but rather small.

 According to my guide book and others, Helsinki has become the centre of food culture.

 Surely, it seemed that many fashionable restaurants like this one serve international levels of food.